 In medical terms, going off feed is called “anorexia” and there are a lot of factors that can cause this condition.
 It may be attributable to your dog eating something wrong or simply due to a sudden change in their location.
 It can even be caused due to the natural process of aging.
 So, to make your dog start eating again, you first need to identify its cause.

-Some of commonest causes of a dog not eating are the following:
+Some of the most common causes of a dog not eating are the following:

 2. Stress: Stress is another big factor that causes your dog to lose its appetite.
 Stress may be due to any reason.
 Even the simplest things can sometimes cause stress in your pets.
 Did you just shift your house from one block to another?
 This reason may prove to be enough for your dog to feel stressed to be at a new place and go anorexic.